-APHA member Michille Kilborn, PhD represents APHA in engagement with the Alberta Recreation & Parks Association (ARPA).
+APHA member Dr. Michlle Kilborn, represents APHA in engagement with the Alberta Recreation & Parks Association (ARPA).
 AHPA continues to partner with ARPA and regularly attends and participates in ARPA's yearly conference.
 A special thank you to Michelle Kilborn for her leadership and participation in engaging with ARPA.

-Alberta Food Matters and Public Health Association of British Columbia (PHABC)

-APHA has partnered with Alberta Food Matters and the PHABC to explore opportunities to increase access to healthy school food in Alberta.
+Alberta Food Matters, Public Health Association of British Columbia (PHABC), Farm to Cafeteria Canada APHA has partnered with Alberta Food Matters, the PHABC and Farm to Cafeteria Canada to explore opportunities to increase access to healthy school food in Alberta.